-INSIDE COURTESY LIGHTS switch is located above the street side bed on the Elite model.
-The switch controls the LED lights near the floor throughout the interior of the trailer
+INSIDE COURTESY LIGHTS switch is located under the pantry.
+The switch controls the LED lights near the floor throughout the interior of the trailer.

 WATER HEATER switch is the master switch to provide power to light the burner on the water heater.